status-im/status-go/_assets/patches/geth/README.md

 - [`0014-whisperv6-notifications.patch`](./0014-whisperv6-notifications.patch) — adds Whisper v6 notifications (need to be reviewed and documented)
 - [`0015-whisperv6-envelopes-tracing.patch`](./0015-whisperv6-envelopes-tracing.patch) — adds Whisper v6 envelope tracing (need to be reviewed and documented)
 - [`0017-geth-18-downgrade-to-whisperv5.patch`](./0017-geth-18-downgrade-to-whisperv5.patch) — some files in geth 1.8 import Whisper v6, instead of v5.
 This patch ensures v5 is used everywhere
+- [`0021-mailserver-db-topic-prefix.patch`](./0021-mailserver-db-topic-prefix.patch) - add topic prefix to the key which is used by mail server to store envelopes.

 # Updating